-- 1. All elections held under this Charter [are] must be governed by [the]: - (a) The provisions of sections 5.1 to 9.8, inclusive, of this act, which supersede and preempt any conflicting provisions of this Charter; and - (b) All other provisions of the election laws of this State, so far as [such] those laws can be made applicable and are not inconsistent [herewith.] with the provisions of this Charter. - 2.
-The conduct of all municipal elections is under the control of the City Council.
-For the conduct of municipal elections, for the prevention of fraud in such elections, and for the recount of ballots in cases of doubt or fraud, the City Council shall adopt by ordinance all regulations which it considers desirable and consistent with law and this Charter. - Sec.
-126. Section 5.090 of the Charter of the City of Elko, being chapter 276, Statutes of Nevada 1971, as last amended by chapter 231, Statutes of Nevada 2011, at page 1003, is hereby amended to read as follows:
+- 1. All elections held under this Charter [shall] must be governed by [the]: - (a) The provisions of INRS 293C.180,1 sections 5.1 to 9.8, inclusive, of this act, which supersede and preempt any conflicting provisions of this Charter; and - (b) All other provisions of the election laws of this State, so far as [such] those laws can be made applicable and are not inconsistent [herewith.] with the provisions of this Charter. - 2.
+The conduct of all municipal elections shall be under the control of the Board of Council Members.
+For the conduct of municipal elections, for the prevention of fraud in such elections, and for the recount of ballots in cases of doubt or fraud, the Board of Council Members shall adopt by ordinance all regulations which it considers desirable and consistent with law and this Charter. - 3.
+There shall be but one voting precinct in the City.
+All elective officers shall be elected by the voters of the City at large. - Sec.
+121. Section 5.090 of the Charter of the City of Carlin, being chapter 344, Statutes of Nevada 1971, as last amended by chapter 185, Statutes of Nevada 2007, at page 628, is hereby amended to read as follows: